iorchard/burrito/README.rst

 Create a vault file to encrypt passwords.::

-   $ ./vault.sh
+   $ ./run.sh vault
-   user password:
+   <user> password:
    openstack admin password:
    Encryption successful

+Enter <user> password for ssh connection.
+Enter openstack admin password which will be used when you connect to openstack horizon dashboard.

 Check the connection to other nodes.::